woodfi/Re-choose/README.md

 # Re-choose
-A random response chooser build with python.
+A random response chooser built with python.